k-a1d/trade-reporting-engine/considerations.md

 # Code

-- Reactive web over web MVC (blocking, synchronous).
+- Using synchronous, blocking MVC rather than async reactive.
+Makes it difficult to get benefits of concurrency but simple enough for this use-case as there is limited traffic
 - Chain-of-responsibility pattern to enable easier maintenance of filters
 - Synchronous nature of XML parsing (not using reactor core or utilising java threading model) diminishes performance that could be reaped by parallel processing of files.
-Only accepting because of the small number of files.
+Only accepting because of the small number of files
-- Storage model needs to be separated from event model for loose coupling.
+- Storage model needs to be separated from event model for loose coupling
+- No security/rate-limiting on API
+- XML is stored as CLOB in data model.
+Should be easy enough to manually add accessors for wanted fields.
+Requires manual work and would require updating of old table elements without the new accessors.
+Using a document database would be much easier for traversal.
+- Classes are not immutable.
+Thread-safety.
+Mutations.
+- Should have used schema to auto-generate data model classes

 # System Design